Study in Primary Care Evaluating Inclisiran Delivery Implementation and Enhanced Support (VICTORION-Spirit)

 Insights from the VICTORION-Spirit process evaluation – interim report Aug 2022

-The Spirit study is being performed concurrently with delivery of a national programme led by the Health Innovation Networks (HINs) [previously called The Academic Health Science Networks] on Lipid Management and Familial Hypercholesterolaemia, including the introduction of Inclisiran as an option in the lipid management pathway through a Population Health Management approach.
+The Spirit study was performed at the same time as the delivery of a national programme led by the Health Innovation Networks (HINs) [previously called The Academic Health Science Networks] on Lipid Management and Familial Hypercholesterolaemia, including the introduction of Inclisiran as an option in the lipid management pathway through a Population Health Management approach.

-Some findings set out in this report are consistent with insights already received through delivery of the National Programme, such as the need for educational resources for healthcare professionals and resourcing and capacity constraints.
+Some findings set out in the interim report (available below) are consistent with insights already received through delivery of the National Programme, such as the need for educational resources for healthcare professionals and resourcing and capacity constraints.
 NHSE and the HINs have corresponding actions in place to address these.

 - Publications